IBM/MAX-Image-Caption-Generator-Web-App/README.md

 #### 4. Instructions for Docker (Optional)

-To run the web app with Docker the containers running the webserver and the REST endpoint need toshare the same network stack.
+To run the web app with Docker the containers running the webserver and the REST endpoint need to share the same network stack.
 This is done in the following steps:

 Modify the command that runs the Image Caption Generator REST endpoint to map an additional port in the container to a port on the host machine.
-In the example below it is mapped to port 8088 on the host but other ports can also be used.
+In the example below it is mapped to port `8088` on the host but other ports can also be used.

     docker run -it -p 5000:5000 -p 8088:8088 --name max-im2txt max-im2txt